 You can’t even see Jamie in the Pirates of the Caribbean ride.
 He was too busy hiding in my arm.

+This post may contain affiliate links.
+This will cost you no extra.
 Thank you for reading my post.
 I hope that you will find it useful.
-I’d love a comment below please.
-I hope that you will subscribe my monthly newsletter to keep up to date?
+I’d love a comment below, please.
+I hope that you will subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.